mirkos86/4-EMT-correlation-function-in-a-4d-CFT/README.md

 - "functional_derivatives.nb" generates the file "all_functional_derivatives".
    As detailed in the paper, our computation requires heavy use of tensor strutures: rank 2, 4 and 6 trace anomalies for the 2, 3 and 4 point functions, rank 4, 6 and 8 countertems for the very same correlation functions.
-   All of them are obained by functionally differentiating scalars consisting of algebraic combinations of the Riemann tensor, the Ricci tensor and the Ricci scalar The notebook starts by explaining the simplest functional derivatives of the metric tensor and goes on all the way up to anomalies counterterms and interaction vertices of the scalar with the background gravitational field, introducing gradually more complex structures.
+   All of them are obtained by functionally differentiating scalars consisting of algebraic combinations of the Riemann tensor, the Ricci tensor and the Ricci scalar.
+   The notebook starts by explaining the simplest functional derivatives of the metric tensor and goes on all the way up to anomalies counterterms and interaction vertices of the scalar with the background gravitational field, introducing gradually more complex structures.